Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 This is an excellent way to prevent your fitness from plateauing and your routine from becoming stagnant while still working towards the beginning of your season.
 Be sure to heed the efforts in this workout from start to finish in order to not wear yourself out too prematurely—allowing you to increase your VO2 max without falling into too much physical debt.
 Remember, the goal here is to stay at a pace that you could increase two “notches” faster if you had to.
 Stay controlled, and you’ll not only hit the goal of the workout, but also stay in a healthy zone.

-This workout would fall ideally midway through the first build phase, a little more than halfway through the book’s plan.
-It’s also important to take a day or two of running and cycling rest after this session, and have an easier day before.
+It’s important to take a day or two of running and cycling rest after this session, and have an easier day before.
 When performing this VO2max fartlek, remember that the “off” intervals should still be at a fairly decent pace—not too slow.

 5–10 min.
 Rate of Perceived Exertion (RPE) < 4, heart-rate zone Z1